Commercial Fishing Gear

 Fishing Gear that can be fished by holders of Commercial Fishing License to harvest non-game gross fish (rough fish) and non-native fish.

-Please see the Commercial fishing digest for waters closed to the use of commercial fishing gear.
+Please see the Commercial Fishing Rule for waters closed to the use of commercial fishing gear.

-A devise made of multifilament or monofilament twine that is used to entangle fish. minimum mesh of four (4) inches square measure may be fished statewide
+Gill nets and trammel nets are nets made of multifilament or monofilament twine that are used to entangle fish.
+A minimum mesh of three and a half (3.5) inches square measure may be used statewide.
+Smaller mesh gill nets and trammel nets may be fished in the areas mentioned below.

 Maximum length shall be 3,000 feet.